 This test measures the total concentration of Cobalt, a naturally occurring mineral that is part of vitamin B12.
 Low levels of Cobalt have been shown to increase fermentation performance.
 At high levels, Cobalt is considered a contaminant and investigation may be needed in order to prevent undesirable levels.
-Cobalt concentration may increase due to bentonite used as a technological aid for clarification purposes as well as the attack of alloys during filtration.
+Cobalt concentration may increase due to bentonite being used as a technological aid for clarification purposes as well as the attack of alloys during filtration.
 Cobalt can also show increased levels based on geographic region and industry.

-(Units: mg/L, Technique: MP-AES
+Cobalt(Units: mg/L, Technique: MP-AES